adutt1010/cse15l-lab-reports/report1.md

 The second time I ran it, I entered a path to the folder lecture1 and it told me that what I had entered was a directory.
 The directory still hadn't changed.

 The third time I ran it, it entered the path to a file as the argument, and it printed the contents of the file I entered.
+The directory did not change and remained home.